mtulio/mtulio.labs/docs/articles/ocp-idp-aws-oidc-s3-pvt-cfn.md

 echo ${OIDC_ARN}
 ```

-### Create IAM Roles<a name="step-create-iam-roles"></a>
+### Create the IAM Roles<a name="step-create-iam-roles"></a>

-Now let’s extract the `CredentialRequests` which has the definition of IAM Roles permissions alongside the service which will consume the secret to assume the Role.
+Now let’s extract the `CredentialRequests` which contain the definition of IAM Roles permissions, besides the service account information which will allowed to assume the Role.

-- Extract `CredentialRequests` from release image
+- Extract `CredentialRequests` from the release image

 ```bash
 ./oc adm release extract \